Snapshot of the Colombia Digital Nomad Visa in 2026

 What is the Digital Nomad Visa?

-The Digital Nomad Visa in Colombia is a specialized residence permit designed to attract remote workers, freelancers, and entrepreneurs who wish to live in Colombia while working for foreign companies or serving international clients.
-Introduced as part of Colombia’s strategy to welcome digital professionals, this visa allows individuals to reside in the country legally for an extended period without being subject to the restrictions of a standard tourist visa.
+The Digital Nomad Visa in Colombia is a specialized visitor visa designed to attract remote workers, freelancers, and entrepreneurs who wish to live in Colombia while working for foreign companies or serving international clients.
+Introduced as part of Colombia’s strategy to welcome digital professionals, this visa allows individuals to reside in the country legally for an extended period (up to 2 years) without being subject to the restrictions of a standard tourist visa.

 One of the key benefits of this visa is its validity period of up to two years, providing remote workers with stability and flexibility to immerse themselves in Colombia’s rich culture, diverse landscapes, and affordable cost of living.
 Unlike traditional work visas, the Digital Nomad Visa does not require sponsorship from a Colombian employer, as long as the applicant’s income comes from sources outside Colombia.

-To qualify, applicants typically need to meet financial requirements by proving a minimum monthly income, demonstrate they are engaged in remote work or freelancing, and provide health insurance coverage during their stay.
+To qualify, applicants typically need to meet financial requirements by proving a minimum monthly income of 3 ''salarios minimos'', or COP5,250,750.00 (USD$1,450.00), demonstrate they are engaged in remote work or freelancing, and provide health insurance coverage during their stay.
 Additionally, visa holders can access various benefits, including the ability to open a bank account in Colombia and register for essential services.

 This visa is particularly attractive to remote professionals looking for a high-quality yet cost-effective lifestyle.
 Cities like Medellín, Bogotá, and Cartagena have become popular hubs for digital nomads due to their modern infrastructure, vibrant coworking spaces, and strong internet connectivity.